 How to Convert Number to Text with Leading Zeros in Excel

-Leading zeros aid predominantly to specify the length of a number.
+Leading zeros aid predominantly in specifying the length of a number.
 In the case of maintaining records such as any special identity number, zip code, security numbers, etc., you have to keep leading zeros on cells.
 However, when you try to enter a zip code like ‘00901’ of Puerto Rico in a cell, Excel truncates it to ‘901′ right away.
 It’s extremely important for Microsoft Excel to deal with leading zeros.
 For this, you have to convert the number to text.
 In this article, I am going to discuss the ways of converting numbers to text with leading zeros.
 This article will show how to convert number to text with leading zeros in Excel.

-9 Easy Methods to Convert Number to Text with Leading Zeros in Excel
+Watch Video – Convert Number to Text with Leading Zeros in Excel

 Let me introduce the dataset first.
 Actually, nine postcodes are given without leading zeros, and good to say that the postcode consists of five digits.
 Now, we have to add leading zeros and we may proceed with the following effective ways.
 We have found 9 effective methods to convert number to text with leading zeros in Excel.